ctosullivan/JS-Chip-8-Emulator/README.md

 python3 -m http.server
 ```

-The rom to be loaded should be saved in the roms folder and the rom name is currently hard-coded in the chip.js script
+The rom to be loaded should be saved in a roms/ folder and the rom name is currently hard-coded in the chip.js script

 You may need to change autoplay settings on Chrome for sound to work correctly: https://developer.chrome.com/blog/autoplay